 Rearrange food placement inside

 Now, you have all your food on the counter, the fridge is clean and empty, begin going through looking at all the expiration dates for each one of your food items.
 Upon identifying the items you’re keeping, place them back in your fridge strategically.
-Top and middle shelves should have the ready-to-eat foods such as dairy, packaged meals and prepared salads.
-The bottom shelf should be reserved for raw meat, poultry and fish.
+Top and middle shelves should have ready-to-eat foods such as dairy, packaged meals, and prepared salads.
+The bottom shelf should be reserved for raw meat, poultry, and fish.
 Reason being is that if raw meat sits on the top shelf and drips onto the other ready-to-eat food, you would potentially be eating cross-contamination that could possibly make you ill.

 Pro Tip: According the USDA, place an open box of baking soda on the shelf to keep your fridge smelling fresh and to eliminate odors.”

 Let’s talk about shelf life